-How to draw a top-down floor plan for a level, with flow, balance, encounters, and typology
+How to draw a top-down floor plan for a level, with flow and typology

 Layout has two similar meanings in level design:

 - 1.the level's overall structure; "the layout was so confusing I didn't know where to go"

 - 2.overview drawing used for planning, sometimes called a "topdown" because it's drawn from a top-down perspective; "have you finished drawing the layout? we need to blockout soon"

 Layout drawings can be simple or complex, symbolic or representational, abstract or concrete.
 It can be a napkin scribble or a detailed floor plan, it all depends!